Pest Control: Fleas

 Pest-Tech Ltd has a strategy for flea control, prior to the treatment we issue Pre-Treatment Preparation instructions to ensure the property is prepared as best to get the best results from the treatment.
 The flea treatment entails a spray treatment with a high-quality residual insecticide, an insecticidal fog (ULV) will also be used to get into all the cracks and crevices to agitate the adult fleas to get them moving about into the path of the treated areas.

-If you have a flea infestation and you would like to talk about having a treatment, then please give Pest-Tech Ltd a call and we will be able to help.
+If you have a flea infestation and need a flea treatment for flea removal in Maidstone or across Kent, then please contact us and we will be able to help.

 Commonly Seen Pests in the Home and Workplace